-We all love the thrill of a good strenuous hike.
+We all love the accomplished feeling of completing a challenging hike.
 The deep inhale as you stare up at the rock scramble ahead of you and mentally plan your hand and footholds.
 The inevitable “ah” moment when you finally ascend the mountain and get that first glimpse of the amazing view that made it all worthwhile.
 We hike for these moments of pure joy.

 And yet, there is also joy to be found in those quieter hikes; the peaceful strolls along a serene pond on a crisp fall day.
 Plainsboro Preserve exists to nourish our souls for these types of moments.
 Explore more Central Jersey spots.